AtilioA/BG3-MCM/wiki.md

 Anything else is a matter of updating objects (if you're storing values in tables, for example), adding custom UI (very situational) and creating hotkeys (MCM 1.19+).

-> It's **extremely recommended to define BG3MCM as a dependency in your `meta.lsx` file**.
+> It's **extremely recommended to define Mod Configuration Menu as a dependency in your `meta.lsx` file**.
 This allows the game and mod managers to ***ensure*** that MCM is loaded ***before** your own mod* - eliminating the need to instruct users to do so manually and avoiding incorrect reports/troubleshooting when they don't!
 See our [guide for adding dependencies](/Tutorials/General/Basic/adding-mod-dependencies).
 > • [Example for listing two dependencies in a meta.lsx file, one being BG3MCM](https://github.com/AtilioA/BG3-mod-uninstaller/blob/main/Mod%20Uninstaller/Mods/ModUninstaller/meta.lsx#L7-L24 'Mod Uninstaller with two dependencies, one being BG3MCM'); (Volition Cabinet is not required for MCM)
 > • You can set dependencies and their minimum required versions.
 It is also recommended to **always set the required version (`Version64`) of MCM to the version you're using** during the development of your mod.
-**MCM 1.14 also verifies dependencies' versions and warn users if they have outdated versions of any mods.**
+**MCM 1.14+ also verifies dependencies' versions and warn users if they have outdated versions of any mods.**
 {.is-warning}

 ### Defining a blueprint